 11. Since we are in the tropics, please put deodorant.
 Take a bath every day.
 We hate the smell of armpits.

 12. If need to bring a backpack, it would be better if you buy those theft-proof bags or put a raincoat over it when in crowded places.

 13. Filipinos love food.
 We love rice.
 Do not treat us to a salad feast.
 We do eat fresh green salad.
 Eating salad is like eating grass as we Filipinos describe it.
 Generally speaking, if you decide to treat a friend or group of friends or family, it would be safe to bring them to a Filipino restaurant.

-14. When in Visayas, practice calling the men "bai" in casual setting.
+14. When in the Visayas, practice calling the men "bai" in a casual setting.
 For women, simple "Miss" would suffice.
 Do not use "bai" when addressing a woman, it's only for men.
-In business setting, use Sir/ Ma'am.
+In a business setting, use Sir/ Ma'am.
 This is a sign of respect.
 Avoid using names.

 15. Bring mosquito repellent and anti-allergy medicine.
 Mosquitoes are everywhere.

 16. When crossing in the pedestrian lane, always be alert and cross a little bit fast.
 I would say that Filipinos drive like crazy.
 You'll understand when you get here and experience it first hand.